GerHobbelt/owl/doc/intro.md

-(work in progress)

-Owl Lisp is a purely functional dialect of the Scheme programming language.
-It is essentially equivalent to the R7RS version of Scheme, but follows its tradition of simplicity and orthogonality even further at the expense of some standards compatibility.
-The most obvious change is the removal of all mutable data structures and assignments.
+Owl Lisp is a simple programming language.
+It is essentially a dialect of R7RS Scheme, in case you happen to be familiar with it, but follows its tradition of simplicity and orthoganility even further at the expense of some standards compatiblity.

-Simplicity and flexibility are similarly important goals in the implementation.
-Owl runs on top of a tiny portable standalone virtual machine written in C. Programs can be interpreted and compiled to standalone binaries.

-Though it may not initially seem that way, the main reason for developing owl has been to write actual programs.
-For example the text editor used to type this document, and most of the tools that build this site, are owl programs.
+Owl exist mainly to provide a simple and portable runtime for writing various small and medium standalone programs.
+For example the text editor used write this documentation, and tools to build this website, are owl programs.
+Some Owl programs are also packaged in various operating systems.

 #index